A family of sharp inequalities on real spheres: Notation and preliminary results

-\begin{remark} Notice that, by their definitions, $\tilde{p_J}\leq\tilde{p}$, so that \eqref{BLineq_1} is actually an improvement of \eqref{BLineq_2}.
-The problem of the sharpness of the exponents $p_J$, i.e. whether they can be further lowered, is open in the general case.
-Nevertheless for some classes of functions, like those treated in this paper, we can prove that they are sharp. \end{remark}
+\begin{remark} Notice that, by their definitions, $\widetilde{p}_J\leq\widetilde{p}$, so that \eqref{BLineq_1} is actually an improvement of \eqref{BLineq_2}.
+The problem of the sharpness of the exponents $p_J$ in Theorem \ref{BLtheor_1}, i.e. whether they are the smallest possible for which the Theorem holds, is open in the general case.
+Nevertheless for some classes of functions, like those treated in this paper, we can prove that they are sharp (see also Remark \ref{sharpness_rem} below). \end{remark}